-Russell Foster has a background in multiple disciplines which informs his approach to European and International Studies.
-From 2003-2006 he read History at Corpus Christi College, Cambridge, specialising in imperial history and Modern European political history.
-From 2008-2010 he took MA degrees in International Politics and Human Geography at Newcastle University.
-His PhD, funded by the ESRC, approached the EU as an empire.
+Russell has a background in multiple disciplines.
+From 2003-2006 he read history at Corpus Christi College, Cambridge, specialising in modern European political history and imperial history.
+From 2008-2010 he took MA degrees in international politics and human geography at Newcastle University.
+Russell’s PhD, funded by the ESRC, modelled the EU as a benevolent empire.
 During the PhD he was the first ESRC Visiting Scholar to the College of Liberal Arts, Virginia Tech, USA.
 His doctorate was awarded summa cum laude in 2013 and subsequently published as Mapping European Empire: Tabulae Imperii Europaie (London: Routledge 2015).

-- European identities
+- European and national identities

-- European integration
+- European integration and disintegration

 - The far right and new right